ibayashi-hikaru/allegro-legato/README.md

 - Torch: 1.11.0
 - wandb: 0.13.5

-With those external modules and libraries installed, run the following command to install the nequip library and allegro library with legato extension.
+With those external modules and libraries installed, run the following commands to install the nequip library and allegro library with legato extension.
 ```bash
 cd nequip && pip install .
 ```